-In Warframe, you will need Hexenon if you want to build some of the new weapons that were introduced in the Jovian Concord update.
+In Warframe, you will need Hexenon if you want to build some of the weapons that were introduced in the Jovian Concord update.
 The Fulmin, Komorex, and Cyanex all require Hexenon to build.
-You will also need it to build the new Warframe, Wisp.
+You will also need it to build the Warframe, Wisp.

 How To Get Hexenon

 Hexenon can be found by killing enemies, opening loot containers, and destroying extractor drones on Jupiter.
 It can also be earned from playing the Disruption game mode.